yulonghu/sg/README.md

 - Solve the problem of undefined series when using PHP Superglobals variables (Undefined variable, Undefined offset)
 - Use static function method, Replace the PHP array dimension with a decimal point
 - Use global statement, Replace the PHP array dimension with a underline
-- Support for global key the option configuration, Default level one lookup
+- Support for global $variable the option configuration, Default level one lookup

 ## Install
 ### Supported Version